-New MSc in Restorative Dentistry launches this year
+New MSc in Restorative Dentistry launched last year

-Following the opening of our brand new Dental School in 2016, the College of Medical and Dental Sciences is delighted to announce the launch of an exciting new Master of Science degree in Restorative Dentistry.
+Following the opening of our state of the art Dental School in 2016, the College of Medical and Dental Sciences is delighted to announce the launch of an exciting new Master of Science degree in Restorative Dentistry.

-This two-year distance learning MSc programme starts in October 2017 and will provide advanced training in the subjects most commonly carried out in clinical practice:
+This two-year distance learning MSc programme commenced in September 2017 and provides advanced training in the subjects most commonly carried out in clinical practice:

 - Direct restorations